alirezakay/nodejs-media-converter/README.md

 ## Usage

-This project has benn accomplished with *node v10.16.3*. \
+This project has been accomplished with *node v10.16.3*. \
 If you cannot run (and having errors) just feel free to open an issue on its GitHub page.

 ```js